 When we think of the history of Australia we often only think of convicts like rapists and murderers from England being banished to the faraway colonies.
-First of all, Australia already existed and had a history before the West set foot in present-day Oceania; namely Aboriginal culture.
-Second of all, did you know that only a very small percentage of the convicts were murderers and the large majority was made up of poor citizens trying to survive by pickpocketing, forgery or taking part in other petty crimes.
+Did you know that only a very small percentage of the convicts were murderers?
+The large majority was made up of poor citizens trying to survive by pickpocketing, forgery or taking part in other petty crimes.
 The Barracks Museum in Sydney tells just some of their stories.

 The Bloody Code